 Tabs | View Wherever You Will Go Tabs Here |

 It is always a wonderful feeling to be in love.
 It’s as if there’s nothing in the world that you cannot accomplish or an obstacle you cannot surmount.
 But what if the reason you can do all these incredible things is no longer here?
-What if you know that your time’s up and you begin wondering how your loved one will be able to continue living without you?
+What if you know that your time’s up, and you begin wondering how your loved one will be able to continue living without you?
 Wherever You Will Go may not be the kind of love song that you have in mind.
-However, its lyrics make us think about issues that can have a dramatic impact in our lives in general.
+However, its lyrics make us think about issues that can have a dramatic impact on our lives in general.

 I decided to include this song because it has a very catchy melody and rhythm.
 Also, its fingerstyle is something that every beginner guitarist should learn.
 Getting the technique right can help you play other songs in a more melodic and harmonic way.
 If this bothers you, then you can always shift your playing technique to basic strumming.
 The song will still sound good that way.